Following Franz Kafka in Prague: the places he lived and worked

 House at the Minute – Franz Kafka Prague

-The house of three kings
+The house of the three kings

 another place that Kafka lived in Prague